Science of People - Logo

 • Do you think this is a personal preference or affects the whole team?

-Get your team to think about what matters in their role.
-Are they focusing on that or getting bogged down with admin or projects that weren’t originally on their job description?
-Help them recenter on what is essential.
+Get your team to think about what matters most in their role.
+Are they focusing on that or getting bogged down with admin or projects that weren’t originally in their job description?
+Help them recenter on what’s most valuable.

 Follow-up questions: